rhysmoggs/ms3-final-cocktails/README.md

 - Flask -
 - Flash -
 - dnspython -
-- Jinja2? - template

 - flask-paginate
-- jquery

 - materialize(sp?) -
-- fontawesome - icons
-- google fonts

 - heroku -
 - git, gitpod, github

-- image editing websites/software here
-- balsamiq
 - era database/ design

 ### Frameworks, Libraries, Programs and Tools Used

 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts is used to import the 'Poppins' font into the style.css file which is used on all fonts within the quiz.
+    - Google fonts is used to import the 'Poppins' font into the style.css file which is used on all fonts within the website.
 1. [Font Awesome:](https://fontawesome.com/)
-    - Font Awesome is used on all pages throughout the quiz to add icons for aesthetic and UX purposes.
+    - Font Awesome is used on all pages throughout the website to add icons for aesthetic and UX purposes.
 1. [jQuery:](https://jquery.com/)
     - jQuery is used to simplify and manipulate some tasks instead of regular JS.
 1. [Git:](https://git-scm.com/)